lolojay/Azure-500-Labs-and-Learning/LABS/LAB_2MFAConditionalAccessandEntraIDProtection.md

 ## Creating Users and Groups since we already created a Tenant

 ### I created a User central group and managers central group.
-In the Users central group there are 6 employees.
-In the Managers central group there are 2 Managers.
+### In the Users central group there are 6 employees.
+### In the Managers central group there are 2 Managers.

 #### The user central group is controlled by the two Managers.
-#### The two managers have control over the users central group.

 #### The Central manager has control over the Managers central group.
 #### The IT department has control over all groups and users.